lee-lindley/plsql_utilities/perlish_util/README.md

 Likewise, if the string '$##index_val##' occurs in the string, it is replaced with the array index value.

+It returns a new *perlish_util_udt* object with the transformed elements.

 >Note that this is just an expression version of the Perl *map* functionality.
 We are not doing an anonymous block or anything really fancy.
 We could, but I do not think it would be a good idea.
 Keep your expectations low.

-It returns a new *perlish_util_udt* object with the transformed elements.
+#### Parameters

+- p_expr VARCHAR2
+    - The string that is put into the output array with placeholders replaced by the value of the input array (and optionally the index value).
+- p_ VARCHAR2
+    - If you do not like the default placeholder of '$\_', you can specify your own.
+The special placeholder name '###index_val##' cannot be changed.
+If you want to be able to change it, put in a pull request to add another parameter.

+#### Discussion

 If you are going to do both *map* and *join*, you could use *LISTAGG* in a SQL statement to accomplish it.